ejeschke/ginga/doc/manual/plugins.rst

 large degree of flexiblity and customization, as well as making overall design and maintenance of the program simpler.

-Plugins are divided into two types: global and local.
+Plugins are divided into two types: *global* and *local*.
 A global plugin has a single instance shared by all channels, while a local plugin creates a unique instance for each channel.
 If you switch channels, a global plugin will respond to the change by updating itself, while a local plugin will remain unchanged if the channel is switched, because its operation is specific to a given channel.
+(Ginga's concept of channels is discussed in :ref:`concepts-channels`.)

 This chapter describes the set of plugins that come with Ginga.
-Those interested in writing their own custom plugins should refer to chapter :ref:`sec-writingplugins`.
+Those interested in writing their own custom plugins should refer to :ref:`sec-writing-global-plugins` or :ref:`sec-writing-local-plugins`.

 .. _sec-globalplugins:

 ==============
 Global plugins
 ==============

+Pan
+===

 .. image:: figures/pan-plugin.png
    :align: center